Online Pai Gow Poker

 After the banker is set, to determine who receives the first hand, the dealer will shake a dice cup with three die (live tables).
 Players are assigned numbers depending on where they are sitting in relation to the dealer (who will always be number 1, 8 or 15).
 The dealer will count from 1, 8 or 15 (whichever is closest to the value of the dice roll) going from player to player.
 The player whose seating position corresponds to the outcome of the dice roll is the one to receive the first hand.
 All players must have their bets on the table before the hands are passed out by the dealer, who then gives each remaining player a stack of seven cards, going round the table in a counterclockwise direction.

 Now the players begin shaping their cards into a five and two-card hand.
 A player cannot separate their hand so that the two-card hand is better than the five-card hand.
 If they do so, both hands will automatically lose.
 In order for the player's hand to win, both hands must rank higher than the bank Hand.
 If the two-card low hand is not a Pair, it will be ranked by the highest card value.
 In the case when one of the hands tie, the game is deemed a push, no chips are exchanged, and the player's bet is pushed over to the next game.

 The five-card hand is ranked according to standard poker hand rankings.

 Following all hands have been compared to the bank hand, all chips and cards from losing hands are collected and placed in the discard pile to be shuffled again for the next game.
 Chips are given to the banker.

-Now, all winning hands are left on the table, at which time the banker pays out chips to those players.
+Now, all winning hands are left on the table and the banker pays out chips to those players.
 Winnings are paid out at even odds, minus a 5% commission in most cases.
-If there are multiple ties the commission is imposed on the net win, which means it applies only after all losses have been figured into the bankers take.
+If there are multiple ties, the commission is imposed on the net win, which means it applies only after all losses have been figured into the bankers take.